ayoayco/blog/_drafts/2018-04-21-git-and-github-guide.md

 It is not just the best place to contribute or start an opensource project, but also a good starting point to see and learn how other developers write their code and communicate with each other to resolve issues.

-To cut the long story short, Github's a good place to start learning how to be a developer.
+To cut the long story short, Github's a good place to start learning how to be a developer... and more.

 Let's go through the steps on creating an account on github and creating your first project repository.